SOONwasTaken/Math/K-Iterable Family of Functions/README.md

   - f₁(n) = n(↑^n)n where ↑ is Knuth's Up Arrow Notation
   - fᴋ(n) = fᴋ-1(n)(↑^n)fᴋ-1(n) for all K ∈ N > 1

-Let i be an iterator array of the form {a₁, a₂, a₃, ... aᵤ} where:
+Let i be an iterator array of the form {a₁, a₂, a₃, ... aᵤ} where we evaluate the following:
   - Begin at the 2nd element of the array
   - Evaluate a₂ where a₂ = fₐ₁(n)
   - Delete the 1st element (a₂ becomes a₁, a₃ becomes a₂, etc.)